reactive-graph/reactive-graph/book/src/About_Design_Goals.md

 ## Runtime

-The **Inexor RGF Runtime** (`inexor_rgf_rt`) consists of a few central building blocks.
+The **Reactive Graph** runtime (`reactive_graph_runtime_api`) consists of a few central building blocks.
 As already mentioned in the introduction, this includes a built-in graph database.

 Based on this, the type system is managed by the runtime.
 This means that in the business logic layer there is a management service to edit the type system.
 With the help of these services, new types can be created, queried,